TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Bug-List.md

 This page contains an unofficial list of what the community believes are clear-cut bugs or behavior that should be part of **Thyme's Core Defaults**, complicated cases when there is a lot of balanceing involved should go in the _**Various Ideas & Thoughts**_ page.

+This is not an official _changelog_ or _planned-changes_ list.
+Fixes that are part of **Thyme's Core Defaults** are listed in an official changelog separately.

 ***

 * Chinas: nuke cannons are able to move-out-of-the-way when deployed